DroidNinja/Android-FilePicker/README.md

 ```

 #Styling
-Just override these styles in your main module
+Just override these styles in your main module to change colors and themes
 ```xml
 <style name="LibAppTheme" parent="Theme.AppCompat.Light.NoActionBar">
         <!-- Customize your theme here. -->